Convex pentagonal monotiles in the 15 Type families: Properties of convex pentagonal monotiles and their tilings

 {{ Figure}}

 Some convex pentagonal monotiles can form tiling patterns (design patterns created by the arrangement of polygonal tiles) that differ from the representative tiling of each Type \cite{Scherphuis, Sugimoto_2020a, Sugimoto_2020b, Sugimoto_2020c, Sugimoto_2020d, Sugi_Araki_2017a, Sugi_Araki_2017b}.
 For example, the convex pentagonal monotile in Figure~\ref{fig02}(a), which belongs to the Type 1 family and satisfies ``$A + B + C = 360^ \circ , \; a = d$," can form tilings such as those illustrated in Figures~\ref{fig07}(a) and \ref{fig07}(b) by using reflected tiles.
-Additionally, the convex pentagon satisfying ``$A + B + C = 360^ \circ ,\;a = d$" can generate tilings, as shown in Figure~\ref{fig07}(c), using reflected tiles because the belts it forms through vertical translation in the same direction can be freely connected horizontally.
+Additionally, the convex pentagon satisfying ``$A + B + C = 360^ \circ ,\;a = d$" can generate tilings, as shown in Figure~\ref{fig07}(c), using reflected tiles because the belts it forms through vertical translation in the same direction can be freely connected horizontally\footnote{ In such tilings, various translation units can be formed, and it is also possible to generate tilings with no translation units. }.
 Figure~\ref{fig08} presents examples of tilings formed by the convex pentagonal monotile that belongs to both the Type 1 and Type 7 families \cite{Sugimoto_2020d}.
 As shown in Figure~\ref{fig08}, some convex pentagonal monotiles can generate non-periodic tilings \cite{Sugimoto_2020a, Sugimoto_2020b, Sugimoto_2020c, Sugimoto_2020d, Sugi_Araki_2017a, Sugi_Araki_2017b}.
 (Remark: As noted earlier, the convex pentagonal monotiles in the 15 Type families can always generate periodic tilings).

 Some tiling patterns cannot be formed without the use of reflected tiles.
 However, the tiles forming such tiling patterns do not necessarily need to be reflected to generate the tilings.

 {{ Figure}}

 {{ Figure}}